devshorts/TypeScript-Dependency-Builder/README.md

 This project does two things

 1. Populates an html page with javascript script blocks based on a configured list of dependencies that contain the js source files that should be put into the html page.

 2. Builds out an aggregate .d.ts file for a group of folders so you can use a single typescript reference path instead of having to manually manage your reference paths

-Lets look at each thing individually.
+Lets look at each thing individually, but first the basics.

 Usage
 ---